h65wang/slide-puzzle-challenge/README.md

 # Slide Puzzle: Escape of Cao Cao

-A puzzle game made on live-stream with Flutter, demonstrating various animation techniques and targeting mobile, desktop, and the web from a single code base.
+This is a puzzle game made on live-stream with Flutter, demonstrating various animation techniques and targeting mobile, desktop, and the web from a single code base.

-The goal of the game is to navigate Cao Cao (the biggest piece) to the exit at the bottom, by rearranging puzzle pieces.
+The goal of the game is to move "the biggest puzzle piece (Cao Cao)" to the "exit" at the bottom, in as few steps as possible.

 ## Release Notes

+#### v1.2.0

+- Added more levels.
+- Added a new 3D animation during level transitions.
+- Various UI and UX improvements.

 #### v1.1.0